DataDog/hiring-engineers/answers.md

 A more industrial example would be an application with a data pipeline from drones' live feed that would circle around a power plant's cooling towers every day on a pre-defined GPS route.
 The drone would have a thermal imaging camera and would look for leaks in the cooling tower.
 The feed would be processed by a CNN neural network and in case of a find,  datadog could trigger an event with a picture or gif enclosed in an email message to the local engineer.
 He could then validate if it isnt a false positive.
 In some cases an autoremediation activities could be triggered depending on the event's impact (small leak, medium, big leak, disaster, unknown ...).

 There are many more examples I could think of including a little pressure sensor on my chair that would count the amount of hours I sit in front of the computer and trigger an "action" to get moving and display sum over a month.
 Might be good motivational element.

+**Final Note**
+During the work on this excercise, no animals were harmed but 1 quirk should be reported as experienced:
+1. When using Chrome, Host Map will not show detail on the host (like tags or expanded info) when clicked on it.
+Other browser works fine.